pavels/spektrum/README.md

 - Added: Quick help reference screen (mouse operation).
 - Modified: RF gain is now a rotary knob plus 3 buttons for 1/3, 1/2 and 2/3 presets.
 - Modified: Created a tabed interface to make room for further development.
+- Added: 9+1 Presets plus controls to modify and recall.

 Rearranged User interface: | Area/Line option
 :-------------------------: | :-------------------------: